 California National Historic Trail, Northeast Kansas – Follow in the footsteps of over 250,000 emigrants who traveled to the goldfields and rich farmlands of California during the 1840s and 1850s — the greatest mass migration in American history.

-Council Grove Historic District, Council Grove, Kansas – Here, in 1825, the United States and the Osage Nation negotiated a treaty that guaranteed safe passage through Osage territory to caravans on the Santa Fe Trail.
-Providing water, feed, and timber, it later became a natural stopping place on the trail.
+Council Grove Historic District, Council Grove, Kansas – In 1825, the United States and the Osage Nation negotiated a treaty that guaranteed safe passage through Osage territory to caravans on the Santa Fe Trail.
+It later became a natural stopping place on the trail, providing water, feed, and timber.

 Fort Larned National Historic Site, Larned, Kansas – From 1860 until 1878, this was the most important fort guarding the northern portion of the Santa Fe Trail.
 Abandoned, the fort became private property and the center of a large ranching operation.
-It has been restored to the 1860s period to serve as one of the nation’s best-preserved mid-19th century western military posts, consisting of one-story stone buildings are arranged around a quadrangle.
+It was restored in the 1860s to serve as one of the nation’s best-preserved mid-19th century western military posts, consisting of one-story stone buildings arranged around a quadrangle.

 Fort Leavenworth, Leavenworth, Kansas – This fort has been in continuous occupation by the United States Army since it was first established in 1827 to protect caravans on the Santa Fe Trail.
 It played a pivotal role in the Mexican-American and Civil Wars.

 Fort Scott National Historic Site, Fort Scott, Kansas – This fort, established in 1842 and abandoned in 1853, served first as a frontier outpost along the “Permanent Indian Frontier,” then as a Civil War garrison.
-During the Civil War, the fort was a major focal point of black troop activity and training.
+The fort was a major focal point of black troop activity and training during the Civil War.

 Monument Rocks National Natural Landmark, Gove County, Kansas – The first natural landmark chosen by the US Department of the Interior as a National Natural Landmark.

-Oregon National Historic Trail, northeast Kansas – More than 2000 miles of trail ruts and traces can still be seen along the Oregon National Historic Trail in six states.
+Oregon National Historic Trail, northeast Kansas – More than 2000 miles of trail ruts and traces can still be seen in six states along the Oregon National Historic Trail.

 Parker Carousel, Abilene, Kansas – Also called the Lander Park Carousel or the Riverton Park Carousel, it is one of only three surviving carousels out of about 68 built by Abilene’s Charles W. Parker Carousel Company, and it is the only remains of the company in Abilene today.
 It was declared a National Historic Landmark in 1987.